Chart Color Schemes

 Employment performance in Parkville has been broadly consistent with national averages

-Parkville has a highly educated workforce with professional services being strongly represented.
-The unemployment rate in Parkville is 4.9%, with an estimated employment growth of 6.9% over the past year.
+Parkville has a highly educated workforce with strong professional services representation.
+The unemployment rate was 4.9% as of June 2025.

-As of June 2025, there are 5,407 residents employed, with an unemployment rate of 5%.
-This is 0.3% higher than Greater Melbourne's rate of 4.6%.
-Workforce participation in Parkville is broadly similar to Greater Melbourne's at 64.1%.
-The key industries employing residents in Parkville are education & training, accommodation & food, and professional & technical services.
+Employment growth over the past year was estimated at 6.9%.
+In June 2025, 5,407 residents were employed, with an unemployment rate of 4.9%, 0.3% above Greater Melbourne's rate of 4.6%.
+Workforce participation was broadly similar to Greater Melbourne's 64.1%.
+Key industries of employment among residents are education & training, accommodation & food, and professional & technical services.

-There is particularly strong specialization in accommodation & food, with an employment share of 2.2 times the regional level.
-In contrast, construction employs only 3.8% of local workers, which is below Greater Melbourne's rate of 9.7%.
-As at the Census, there are 4.4 workers for every resident in Parkville, indicating that it functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
-Between June 2024 and June 2025, employment levels increased by 6.9% while labour force increased by 7.1%, resulting in a rise of unemployment by 0.1 percentage points.
-By comparison, Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising by 0.5 percentage points.
-State-level data from Sep-25 shows that Victoria's employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-This is compared to the national unemployment rate of 4.5%, with the state's employment growth outpacing the national average of 0.26%.
-National employment forecasts from Jobs and Skills Australia for May 2025 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these industry-specific projections to Parkville's employment mix suggests local growth of approximately 6.9%% over five years and 14.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+The area shows strong specialization in accommodation & food, with an employment share of 2.2 times the regional level.
+Construction employs only 3.8% of local workers, below Greater Melbourne's 9.7%.
+There were 4.4 workers for every resident as at the Census, indicating Parkville functions as an employment hub hosting more jobs than residents and attracting workers from surrounding areas.
+During the year to June 2025, employment levels increased by 6.9% and labour force increased by 7.1%, resulting in unemployment rising by 0.1 percentage points.
+Greater Melbourne recorded employment growth of 3.5%, labour force growth of 4.0%, with unemployment rising 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Parkville.
+These projections estimate national employment expansion by 6.6% over five years and 13.7% over ten years, with growth rates differing significantly between industry sectors.
+Applying these industry-specific projections to Parkville's employment mix suggests local growth of approximately 6.9% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment